 While you're waiting for your Instagram app to reinstall on your phone, I'll explain a little bit more what this new music feature in Stories is all about.
 First of all, it's awesome, because you can basically create a soundtrack to the photos and videos in your Instagram Story.
 Plus, you have control over exactly which part of a song you want to play when your followers open up your Story.

 To make things even easier, the wide selection of music is available right there in your Instagram app.
 If you have a hard time deciding what jam will best complement that video of Fourth of July fireworks, you can browse the Popular, Moods, and Genres categories to give you a little help with your song selection.
 After you've created the perfect combo of glittering fireworks with a patriotic tune, you can post the video to your Story.
 You can also send your music-filled photos and videos via Direct Message.
 Your friends can also take note of your great taste in music, because your followers will see a sticker with the album art, song name, and artist when they watch your Story.

-Android users will have to stick to first capturing photo or video in the Instagram camera, and then selecting the Music sticker from the sticker tray.
-They're not really missing out on much, because they can still clip the songs to the section they want and add them to their Story.
+Android users will have to stick to first capturing photo or video in the Instagram camera and then selecting the Music sticker from the sticker tray.
+But don't worry, Android users — you're not really missing out on much.
+You can still clip the songs to the section you want and add them to your Story.

-Again, just because you don't see the music feature right away when you update your app doesn't mean that it's not there.
-Try taking the aforementioned steps before panicking, and then you'll be well on your way to creating all of the music-filled Instagram Stories your followers can handle.
+Again, just because you don't see the music feature right away when you update your app doesn't mean it's not on its way.
+Try taking the aforementioned steps and you'll be well on your way to creating all of the music-filled Instagram Stories your followers can handle.